4hm3d93/cypress-task/readme.md

 *  After the test execution, Cypress will automatically generate a report with the results, and it can also integrate with other reporting systems if necessary.

-## Contributing

-If you want to contribute to this project, make sure you are following these guidelines:

-1. Create a branch for the feature or the bug that you will be working on.
-2. Create tests for your code.
-3. Make sure that your code follows the best practices.
-4. Commit your code, and add the comments to the commit.
-5. Create a pull request.
-6. Make sure that you are communicating with other members of the team.